Back Up Render Postgres to Amazon S3

 Select the

-button and wait for the job to finish with aCron job succeeded
+Trigger Runbutton and wait for the job to finish with aCron job succeededevent. -

 Verify the backup by inspecting the contents of your S3 bucket.

-That’s it!
-Your Cron Job will now periodically backup your PostgreSQL instance to Amazon S3.
+That's it!
+Your Cron Job will now periodically back up your Render Postgres instance to Amazon S3.

 Troubleshooting